Honky Tonk Stomp

 "Honky Tonk Stomp" is a song recorded by American country music duo Brooks & Dunn.
 It was written by duo member Ronnie Dunn along with Terry McBride and Bobby Pinson.
-It is the 50th overall single for the duo, the second and final single from their greatest hits package #1s… and Then Some.
+It is the 50th overall single for the duo, the second and final single from their compilation album #1s… and Then Some.
 The song features Billy Gibbons, lead singer of the band ZZ Top.
 The music video was voted in No. 47 on GAC's Top 50 Videos of the Year list.

 Content

 The song is an up-tempo backed by electric guitar, with Dunn singing about being out in the country with a large party.

 Billy Gibbons of the rock band ZZ Top plays guitar and sings guest vocals on the song.
 According to Great American Country, Bobby Pinson came up with the song's theme, with Dunn suggesting the title "Honky Tonk Stomp" after the rest of the song had been written.